MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 == Upgrade Notice ==

 = 2.3.2 =
-Removed some checks for better event tracking
+Removed some checks for better event tracking.
+Updating filter for partial entries.

 = 2.3.0 =
 Added support for the Partial Entries add-on.